As is wont to happen anywhere in the world, things weren’t perfect during my time in Colombia.

 BUT THERE IS HOPE!

-I was lucky enough to meet a cool and smart woman full of personality.
+I was lucky enough to meet a few cool and smart women full of personality.
 Like I always say, online dating just takes time and luck.

 Did I just give you six reasons NOT to go to Colombia?